 First of all, if I were you, I would do an old town tour.
 It is always good to know where you are.
-It is not very big, maybe 15-20 minutes to walk around (if you rush), but it is very beautiful, many old buildings, old architecture, beautiful little yards and streets.
-You can start right in the city center and I would suggest to walk around (no specific order) and explore it – the little capital of little canton.
+It is not very big, maybe 15-20 minutes to walk around (if you rush), but it is very beautiful, with many old buildings, old architecture, beautiful little yards, and streets.
+You can start right in the city center and I would suggest to walk around (no specific order) and explore it – the little capital of the little canton.

 Schwyz is very close to the mountains, but they are not very big.
 In Switzerland that would be called small hills.